 Android is an open source software stack created for a wide array of devices with different form factors.
-The primary purposes of Android are to create an open software platform available for carriers, OEMs, and developers to make their innovative ideas a reality and to introduce a successful, real-world product that improves the mobile experience for users.
+Android's primary purpose is to create an open software platform available for carriers, OEMs, and developers to make their innovative ideas a reality and to introduce a successful, real-world product that improves the mobile experience for users.

-We also wanted to make sure there was no central point of failure, where one industry player could restrict or control the innovations of any other.
+Android is designed so that there's no central point of failure, where one industry player restricts or controls the innovations of another.
 The result is a full, production-quality consumer product with source code open for customization and porting.

-Android was originated by a group of companies known as the Open Handset Alliance, led by Google.
+A group of companies known as the Open Handset Alliance (OHA), led by Google, originated Android.
 Today, many companies—both original members of the OHA and others—have invested heavily in Android.
 These companies have allocated significant engineering resources to improve Android and bring Android devices to market.

-The companies that have invested in Android have done so on its merits because we believe an open platform is necessary.
-Android is intentionally and explicitly an open source—as opposed to a free software— effort; a group of organizations with shared needs has pooled resources to collaborate on a single implementation of a shared product.
-The Android philosophy is pragmatic, first and foremost.
+The companies that have invested in Android have done so because we believe an open platform is necessary.
+Android is intentionally and explicitly an open source effort (as opposed to free software); a group of organizations with shared needs has pooled resources to collaborate on a single implementation of a shared product.
+First and foremost, the Android philosophy is pragmatic.
 The objective is a shared product that each contributor can tailor and customize.